Ralph Allen: Commemoration

-Ralph Allen is buried in a pyramid-topped tomb in Claverton churchyard, on the outskirts of Bath.
+After Allen died in Bath on 29 June 1764, he was buried in a pyramid-topped tomb in Claverton churchyard, on the outskirts of the city.
 A marble bust stood in the Mineral Water Hospital (later the Royal National Hospital for Rheumatic Diseases) and was moved to the hospital's new building at Combe Park in 2019.

 His name is commemorated in Ralph Allen Drive which runs past his former home at Prior Park.
 Now a busy road from Combe Down village to Bath city centre, this was the route by which the stone from his quarries at Combe Down was sent on wooden sledges down to the River Avon.
 Prior Park College, a private school for 11- to 18-year-olds, is housed in Allen's former home and incorporates a boys' boarding house named Allen House.
 The Prior Park Landscape Garden and Palladian bridge are cared for by the National Trust, who brought the garden back from dereliction in 1993.
 He is also remembered in Ralph Allen School, one of the city's state secondary schools.

 The Ralph Allen CornerStone in Combe Down village opened in the autumn of 2013.
 This houses the archives of the Combe Down Heritage Society and provides a community hub and information centre as part of the legacy of the project to infill the stone mines underneath the village.

-Henry Fielding used Allen as the model for Squire Allworthy in the novel Tom Jones.
+Writer Henry Fielding used Allen as the model for Squire Allworthy in the 1749 novel The History of Tom Jones, a Foundling; he is also mentioned obliquely in Joseph Andrews, by the same author, as an example (alongside John Kyrle) of a charitable gentleman.